dagargo/microdude/README.md

 # MicroDude

+**As of 2023, this project is no longer supported and, although it is complete, its use is discouraged.
+[Elektroid](https://github.com/dagargo/elektroid) is the recommended alternative.**

 MicroDude is an editor for Arturia MicroBrute.
 It offers all the functionality of Arturia MicroBrute Connection but the firmware upload and the factory patterns reset.

+## Important notice

 ![Screenshot](doc/screenshot.png)